Paratron/smartimages/README.md

 SmartImages also brings a basic lazy loading functionality that helps reducing the initial load impact of your website.

-This library has absolutely no dependencies and weights way under 1000 bytes if delivered with gzip compression.
+This library has absolutely no dependencies and weights about 1000 bytes if delivered with gzip compression.

 ##How it works for image elements